 The Short-Term Treatment and Evaluation Program (STTEP) provides a thorough evaluation of clients in a residential setting over a 60-90 day period.
 This program serves 10 children, ages 6 through 12, who are often at risk of disrupting less restrictive placements or who have required multiple hospitalizations.
-Read more about the SSTEP.
+Read more about the STTEP.

 Adolescent Adaptive Skills Training Program

-The Adolescent Adaptive Skills Training Program (AASTP) is a school-based outpatient program that provides therapeutic and independent living skills services to middle and high school students from the Tuscaloosa City and County school systems.
+The Adolescent Adaptive Skills Training Program (AASTP) is a school-based outpatient program that provides therapeutic and independent living skills services to middle and high school students from the Tuscaloosa City school system.
 The goal of the program is to work with each student, their family, and the school to enable the student to more effectively handle their behavioral and emotional issues, and then to return to their home school better prepared for social and academic success.
 Read more about the AASTP.

 Outpatient Day Treatment

-The Outpatient Day Treatment (ODT) program is a school program that provides counseling and other therapeutic services to elementary students from the Tuscaloosa City and County school systems.
+The Outpatient Day Treatment (ODT) program is a school program that provides counseling and other therapeutic services to elementary students from the Tuscaloosa City school system.
 In this program, BPCC staff work with schools, families, and students to teach coping skills and identify other interventions or services that will enable students to function more successfully when they return to their home schools.
 Read more about ODT.